-This section describes the anticipated negative environmental effects on the watercourses and land within 30 m that could occur as a result of construction, operation and decommissioning phases of the Project (as described in Section 3).
+This section describes the anticipated negative environmental effects on Munroe Creek, the unnamed tributary of Munroe Creek, Watercourse A, and the waterbodies along the proposed distribution line route, and land within 30 m of each that could occur as a result of construction, operation and decommissioning phases of the Project (as described in Section 3).

-Potential negative effects are discussed under each environmental component associated with waterbodies and adjacent lands, where effects on the land could negatively affect the water body.
+Potential negative effects are discussed under each environmental component associated with waterbodies and adjacent lands, where effects on the land could negatively affect the waterbodies.
 Mitigation measures are proposed to minimize, eliminate or alleviate any negative effects.
 Relevant environmental components include